GuardianOps/base-server-template/ansible/roles/base/README.md

 # Base Role
-Common setup for all servers: users, ssh, updates, basic security.
+Common setup for all servers: users, ssh.

 ## Variables to set:
 - `admin_user`: Your username